New Minimum Wage Press Release, July 2016

 FOR IMMEDIATE RELEASE – July 20, 2016

 SEATTLE, WA – This Thursday a new era will begin at The Field Roast Grain Meat Company.
-It’s the day the company’s 105 employees will be receiving their first paycheck reflecting Seattle’s new $15/hr minimum wage.
+It’s the day the company’s 105 employees will be receiving their first paycheque reflecting Seattle’s new $15/hr minimum wage.
 While the law was enacted a few years ago, most Seattle employers have until January of 2019 to gradually comply with the $15/hr mandate.
 Field Roast has decided to start early.

 “Since the law was first enacted, the environment has changed very quickly,” says Field Roast CEO, David Lee.
 “It certainly impacted the expectations of our employees and implied that we were lacking in generosity.
 This stung many long time, established family businesses who have been in Seattle for generations and have had a deep and abiding relationship with their employees.
 Some of them have decided to stay, while some have packed up and left town.”

-“Local restaurants compete with their neighbors down the street, and manufacturers compete on a national level with companies that pay their employees much less, so it’s a challenge to price our products competitively,” Lee says.
+“Local restaurants compete with their neighbours down the street, and manufacturers compete on a national level with companies that pay their employees much less, so it’s a challenge to price our products competitively,” Lee says.
 “Manufacturers have already been leaving Seattle for decades due to the high cost of real estate, now they are leaving because of the wage issue.
 Sadly, it’s a matter of survival.”

 The company estimates a cost increase of more than $300,000 per year.
 Lee says that due to the increased efficiencies of its new facility in the SODO area of Seattle, the company can absorb the expense of increasing its basic wage for workers.